Who's Behind Listverse?

-After his release, Schwarz continued his mind over matter practice and occasionally demonstrated his skills by putting a long sail-maker’s needle through his arm without injury.
+After his release, Schwarz continued his mind over matter practice and occasionally demonstrated his skills by putting a long sailmaker’s needle through his arm without injury.
 He also displayed his ability to regulate his body’s blood flow by causing the puncture hole in his arm to bleed or stop bleeding at will.
 Schwarz was studied by researchers at the Menninger Foundation who found that he could indeed control many of his bodily processes with only his mind.
-Furthermore, through an electroencephalograph, they determined his brain had different electrical activity as compared to most other test subjects.
-According to Schwarz, he could also see people’s auras, which allowed him to gauge their physical, emotional, spiritual, and mental conditions.
+Furthermore, through an electroencephalograph, they determined his brain had different electrical activity than most other test subjects.
+Schwarz could also see people’s auras, which allowed him to gauge their physical, emotional, spiritual, and mental conditions.

-Undoubtedly it’s difficult to keep a positive attitude when you’re facing a life-threatening disease, but, based on a variety of medical studies, doing so may mean the difference between living and dying.
+Undoubtedly it’s difficult to keep a positive attitude when you’re facing a life-threatening disease.
+Still, based on a variety of medical studies, doing so may mean the difference between living and dying.

-For example, in 1989, Dr. David Spiegel of Stanford University conducted a study on 86 women with late stage breast cancer.
-Half of those women received standard medical care while the other half were given weekly support sessions in addition to the standard medical care.
-During the sessions the women shared their feelings, talked with other patients, and generally had a positive outlet where they could cope with their illness.
+For example, in 1989, Dr. David Spiegel of Stanford University conducted a study on 86 women with late-stage breast cancer.
+Half of those women received standard medical care, while the other half were given weekly support sessions in addition to the standard medical care.
+During the sessions, the women shared their feelings, talked with other patients, and generally had a positive outlet to cope with their illness.
 At the end of the study, the women in the support group lived twice as long as those not in the group.
 In 1999, a similar study found that cancer patients who have feelings of helplessness and hopelessness have a lower chance of survival.

 A month later, Langer’s team returned to the hotel and reevaluated the maids.
 They found an overall decrease in systolic blood pressure, weight, and waist-to-hip ratio in the educated group.
 The other group had no significant physical changes.
-While some suspect the mere discussion of exercise somehow altered the women’s behavior, Langer said there was no indication any of the maids modified their routines, and she feels the results were due simply to a change in mindset.
+While some suspect the mere discussion of exercise somehow altered the women’s behavior, Langer said there was no indication that any of the maids modified their routines.
+She feels the results were due simply to a change in mindset.

 Content and copy writer by day and list writer by night, S.Grant enjoys exploring the bizarre, unusual, and topics that hide in plain sight.
 Contact S.Grant here.